-Our entire five month (it ended up being shorter than originally planned) trip cost $7000 including all of our living, transportation (gas, insurance, maintenance) and attraction/activity costs.
-Note that this amount also includes my solo two-week trip into Alaska.
+Our entire five-month trip around Western Canada and Alaska cost $7000 including all of our living, transportation (gas, insurance, maintenance) and attraction/activity costs.

-In practice, the amount per head actually was $26/day for living costs for the both of us (no gas, vehicle insurance and maintenance but everything else), so almost triple the amount we managed to stick to for the first few weeks.
-While it was triple our budget, less than $30 for two people is still not excessive by any means.
+In practice, the amount per head actually was $26/day for living costs for the both of us (no gas, vehicle insurance and maintenance but everything else).

-Canada may be one of the most expensive countries to travel in, but it is surprisingly cheap to travel around if you provide your own accommodation and enjoy Canada for its natural attractions.
+Canada may be one of the most expensive countries to travel in but is surprisingly cheap to explore if you provide your own accommodation and enjoy Canada for all of its natural attractions.

 Free or low-cost accommodation in British Columbia, the Yukon and NWT